younanzhao/younanzhao.github.io/project.md

 *Figure 2: The original Slope data.
 It is unitless.*

-The predictors are collected from various datasets:
+The predictors are collected from various datasets based on the choice in Clements et al. (2022):
 <table>
   <tr>
     <th>Feature Category</th>